Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Methodology

-Let $s^+_{r_i}$ denote the positive alignment strength between the region feature and its matched semantic prototype, and let $s^-_{r_i}$ represent the strongest confounding negative similarity from a candidate set $\mathcal{Z}^-$, comprising in-batch pseudo-word prototypes and cross-batch memory samples.
-Since all pseudo-word prototypes are grounded in text embeddings $t_c$ via $\mathcal{L}_{\text{ovod}}$, $\mathcal{Z}^-$ implicitly encodes semantic language supervision, ensuring that $h_{r_i}$ and $q_{r_i}$ reflect genuine cross-modal confusion:
+Let $s^+_{r_i}$ denote the positive similarity between the region feature and its matched pseudo-word prototype, and let $s^-_{r_i}$ represent the strongest confounding negative similarity from a candidate set $\mathcal{Z}^-$.
+The candidate set contains in-batch pseudo-word prototypes and cross-batch memory samples.
+Since the projection head is also optimized by $\mathcal{L}_{\text{ovod}}$, which aligns pseudo-word prototypes with class text embeddings, these negatives provide a practical estimate of region-level alignment ambiguity: